-Gonzalez and the other four - Gerardo Hernandez, Ramon Labañino, Antonio Guerrero and Fernando Gonzalez - were arrested Sept.
+The two Gonzalez men and their three colleagues - Gerardo Hernandez, Ramon Labañino and Antonio Guerrero - were arrested Sept.
 12, 1998, and convicted three years later by a federal jury in Miami.

 The Cuban Five insisted they were spying on Miami’s Cuban exile community, not the U.S. government.